I know what you are thinking.

 Can I Install A Bidet By Myself?

-Except for a stand-alone bidet, installing your new bidet is easy primarily as these products are constructed as Do-It-Yourself upgrades with little skill or knowledge required.
+Except for a stand-alone bidet, installing your new bidet is primarily easy as these products are constructed as Do-It-Yourself upgrades requiring little skill or knowledge.

 However, if you are not confident about any installation, professional help should be easy to arrange.